jundalisay/spblist/content/en/research/sarkar/tantra/part-4.md

 The savikalpa samádhi [trance of determinate absorption – or vacuity] of the Hindu Tantras is the prabhásvara shúnyatá [luminous vacuity] of the Buddhists.
 The Hindus’ nirvikalpa [trance of objectless or indeterminate absorption – or vacuity] is the Buddhists’ vajra shúnyatá [complete vacuity].

 The goddess of vajra shúnyatá, of the unmanifest Prakrti, is Vajraváráhii, D́ombii, Naerátma Devii or Naerámańi in the language of the Buddhists.

-The different stages of savikalpa samádhi related to the upward movement of the kulakuńd́alinii are called sálokya [within the same loka], sámiipya [closest proximity], sárupya [identity], sarśt́hi [the stage between savikalpa and nirvikalpa], etc., in the Hindu Tantras; and in the Buddhist Tantras, viśáyánanda [objective bliss] in the nirmáńa cakra, paramánanda [supreme bliss] in the dharma cakra, virámánanda [intermittent bliss] in the sambhoga cakra and sahajánanda [absolute bliss] in the mahásukha cakra.
+The different stages of savikalpa samádhi related to the upward movement of the kulakuńd́alinii are called in the Hindu Tantras:
+- sálokya [within the same loka]
+- sámiipya [closest proximity
+- sárupya [identity]
+- sarśt́hi [the stage between savikalpa and nirvikalpa], etc.

+In the Buddhist Tantras they are called:
+- viśáyánanda [objective bliss] in the nirmáńa cakra
+- paramánanda [supreme bliss] in the dharma cakr
+- virámánanda [intermittent bliss] in the sambhoga cakra
+- sahajánanda [absolute bliss] in the mahásukha cakra.

 In this mahásukha cakra, Naerátma Devii is Bhagavatii Prajiṋá Sarveshvarii, an embodiment of sahajánanda [bliss].
 This sahajánanda is the Brahmánanda [absolute bliss] of the Hindu Tantras.